Still Game: History

 Still Game started as a stage play featuring three characters: Jack Jarvis, Victor McDade, and Winston Ingram.
-Due to a broken lift, the three men are stranded in Victor's flat and discuss a variety of subjects ranging from death to sex.
+Due to a broken lift, the three men are stuck in Victor's flat and discuss a variety of subjects ranging from death to sex.
 The stage play toured Scotland, England, Ireland and Canada before returning to Glasgow, where the show was filmed at the Cottiers Theatre in 1999 and released on video on 22 November 1999.
 A DVD of the show was later released on 2 December 2002.
 It is available on YouTube, as of January 2022.
 A small number of revisions accompanied Still Games transition from stage to television.
 Gavin Mitchell, who originally played Winston (and was replaced by Paul Riley for later performances), played the part of Boabby in the series.
 Characters mentioned in passing were later fleshed out into supporting characters.

 In 1998, Jack and Victor appeared in a number of skits in a tongue-in-cheek documentary about Scottish pop music called Och Around the Clock.
 In these, they are shown to be watching while sitting in Victor's flat.
 Their skits centred on the duo's disparaging comments about the performers.
 The characters reappeared in Kiernan and Hemphill's sketch show Chewin' the Fat, nearly every episode of which featured Jack, Victor, Tam and Winston, with minor differences from their counterparts in the series.
 By the time Still Game became a show in its own right Winston's physical appearance had changed significantly, but he was still played by Paul Riley.
 As the show evolved, supporting characters assumed greater prominence.
 Jack and Victor made their final appearance on Chewin' the Fat in the 2002 Hogmanay Special.